Yan-Oliveira/doc-fao/content/hide-show-dynamic-fields/admin.rst

 Just *Peugeot Model* and *Peugeot Production Facility* are invisible (in our example it does not make much sense to configure a Peugeot model if the user has a VW Up).

 In addition to the visibility of dynamic fields there is the possibility to show just some of the possible values of a dynamic field.
-Combined into ACL rules like in here, makes it easier to handle big multi-selects.
+Combined into ACL rules like in here, makes it easier to handle big multiselects.

 .. code-block:: YAML